Memories of the First World War in Saint-Christophe, Vingré and Confrécourt

 Vic-sur-Aisne is located on the N31 between Compiègne and Soissons.
 Head to Place du Général de Gaulle and park in the car park in front of the château and the shops.

-(S/E) Opposite the château, turn right into Rue Saint Christophe (signposted ‘Parcours des Fusillés’).
-Follow this street for 700 m, ignoring all streets on the right.
+(S/E) Facing the château, turn right into Rue Saint Christophe (signposted ‘Parcours des Fusillés’).
+Follow this street for 700 m, ignoring all the streets on the right.

 (1) Turn right onto Rue de Presles.
 After about 200 m, take a path on the left.
-At the end of a left-hand bend, you’ll come to a fork.
+At the end of a left-hand bend, you’ll come to a Fork in the road.

-(2) Turn right and head uphill towards a wood.
+(2) Then turn right, heading uphill towards a wood.
 After a gentle climb, go through the gate with a barrier (private property on both sides of the path).
 Continue straight on, still climbing.
 At the top, turn slightly left and you will soon reach a junction.

 (3) Turn left.
 Please note, the yellow and green markings are difficult to spot.